resuly/BasicPythonNeuralNetwork/README.md

 # BasicPythonNeuralNetwork
-Only use Numpy to build a basic neural network
+Only use Numpy to build a basic neural network.

 This is inspired by http://iamtrask.github.io/2015/07/12/basic-python-network/

-original sample:
+Original Sample:

 <table>
   <tbody><tr>